bbengfort/grw-network/README.md

-# grw-network
+# Goal Reasoning Network
-Visualization of the Goal Reasoning Workshop at ACS 2015
+**Visualization of the Goal Reasoning Workshop at ACS 2015**